lambdacogito/lambdacogito.github.io/_includes/about/en.md

 I am a natural optimist, also a dreamer about something big.
 This big is relative in the sense that its state is dynamic with the outside world or sometimes with my own inside spiritual world.
-I am also enthusiastic about human technologies.
+I am also an enthusiastic lover of human technologies.
 Combining these both gives me a strong vision and expectation of innovations.
-As human technologies are enduring with a small progress almost in every theoretical and industrial domain these decades, I have to absort inspiration from sci-fi movies and writings.
-As a result StarTrek becomes my favorite episodes and movie series.
-This deepest depression against reality also motivates me to explore some projects that would fulfill my own vision on the future.
+However, human technologies are enduring with a small progress almost in every theoretical and industrial domain these decades.
+This deepest depression against reality makes me to absort inspiration from sci-fi movies and writings.
+This is why StarTrek becomes my favorite episodes and movie series in the history, and also why I have to explore some projects that would fulfill my own vision on the future.

 ## Education